Charles Auguste de Bériot: Compositions

 De Bériot composed a great amount of violin music including ten concertos.
 Although these are now rarely heard, his pedagogical compositions are still of use for violin students.
-In style, however, he was greatly influenced by the works of Rudolphe Kreutzer.
+In style he was greatly influenced by the works of Rudolphe Kreutzer.

 De Bériot's pioneering violin technique and Romantic style of composition make his concertos and etudes an important stepping stone for the serious violin student wishing to gain a firm foundation before studying the major concertos of the Romantic era.
 His most popular concertos are No. 9 in A minor Op.
 104 and No. 7 in G major Op.
 76.

 Itzhak Perlman released a recording of Scene de Ballet, Op.
 100 on his album, "Concertos from My Childhood".
 This recording features the Juilliard Orchestra conducted by Lawrence Foster.
-Barbara Barber also released a recordings and sheet music with piano accompaniment of the first movement of de Beriot's Concerto No. 9 in A minor Op.
+Barbara Barber also released recordings and sheet music with piano accompaniment of the first movement of de Beriot's Concerto No. 9 in A minor Op.
 104 and Scene de Ballet, Op.
 100 with her series, "Solos for Young Violinists".

 Schirmer publishes his Violin Method Op.
 102 and His "First 30 Concert Studies" Op.
 123. Peters publishes the famous encore piece for violin and orchestra (in a reduced format for violin and piano) "Scene de Ballet" Op.100.